The Kent Website since 1999

 This is the Yourcounty La France feature, we've been publishing tourist information for the North West of France and Belgium for over a decade.
 We have a significant number of features, some published here other information is linked from the Directory.
 Most of our content is written by our researcher and feature writer but we really appreciate feedback so if you have something you'd like to share do get in touch.
 Our contact details are at the foot of the page.
 We include a lot of user comment to add value to the listings and recommendation we publish.
+If you're looking for Eurostar features and reviews you might like information about about Provence & Avignon, group booking discounts, visiting Lille or the Eurostar Snow Train.

 We include a few Belgium tourism features in these pages and although we know they don't geographically fit in a 'La France' section from a tourism point of view they do present a series of seamless opportunities in the wider region to tourists.